checkiamsiam/RRR-movie-review-site-react-router/README.md

 - used react router
 - used custom hooks and custom Link component for style specially active link
 - the blog section contain some important information for web developers
+* i also use rechart for building 4 deferent chart with my build in data.